 You must submit a CLAIM within 15 days after the date of the incident that gives rise to the CLAIM (to avoid your CLAIM being rejected due to late notification), by following the claim reporting process in the JaSure App.
 If you do not have access to the JaSure App, please send an email to firstname.lastname@example.org.

 - If you submit a CLAIM, we reserve the right to collect (or otherwise reserve) all premiums accrued up to and including the incident date, before processing the CLAIM.

 - If your ASSET is damaged, keep the ASSET and all parts.
-We may collect the ASSET if it is damaged beyond repair.
+We may collect the ASSET if you are compensated for a replacement.

-- Try to prevent any further damage or loss of your ASSET.
+- Take all reasonable steps to prevent any further damage, LOSS or THEFT of your ASSET.

 - Report LOSS, THEFT or malicious damage to the police within 48 hours of the incident.
-We shall request a copy of the police report (with case number) or police affidavit (with occurrence book number).
+We will request a copy of the police report or police affidavit.

 - Do not carry out or authorise any repairs or replace your ASSET without our consent.

-- In the event of LOSS or THEFT, we shall request proof of your ownership of the ASSET.
+- In the event of LOSS or THEFT, we will request proof of your ownership of the ASSET.